davisdude/mlib/README.md

     - `Base`: Number.
 Length of the base of the triangle.
     - `Area`: Number.
 Area of the triangle.
 - Returns:
-  - The height of the triangle.
+  - The height and area of the triangle.
 - Example:
   - Gives the height of a triangle at ( 0, 0 ), ( 0, 4 ) and  ( 3, 0 ) and a base of 3.
-The height is 4.
+The height is 4, area is 6.
-    - `Height = MLib.Polygon.GetTriangleHeight( 3, 0, 0, 0, 4, 3, 0 )`
+    - `Height, Area = MLib.Polygon.GetTriangleHeight( 3, 0, 0, 0, 4, 3, 0 )`
-  - Gives the height of a triangle with a base of 3 and a and area of 6.
+  - Gives the height of a triangle with a base of 3 and an area of 6.
 The height is 4.
-    - `Height = MLib.Polygon.GetTriangleHeight( 3, 6 )
+    - `Height, Area = MLib.Polygon.GetTriangleHeight( 3, 6 )`

 #####MLib.Polygon.GetSignedArea
-- Gives the area of any <a href="http://en.wikipedia.org/wiki/Simple_polygon">simple polygon</a>.
+- Gives the signed area of any <a href="http://en.wikipedia.org/wiki/Simple_polygon">simple polygon</a>.
 - Synopsis:
   - `MLib.Polygon.GetArea( Verticies )`
 - Arguments: